AbbyIT/Foodify/README.md

 the user can click the home button at the bottom of the page to return to the top if they wish.

-## Screenshots
+## Screenshots (see links below for screenshots)

-Click the following Link to see the first [screenshot](https://github.com/AbbyIT/Foodify/blob/main/assets/images/project%20screenshot.jpg)
+* Click the following Link to see the first [screenshot](https://github.com/AbbyIT/Foodify/blob/main/assets/images/project%20screenshot.jpg)
+* Click here for the next [screenshot](https://github.com/AbbyIT/Foodify/blob/main/assets/images/project%20screenshot%203.jpg)

 ## Credits

 Application Authors: